Skip to main content

 The Endocrine System and Hair Biology

-Your acts as the body’s internal messaging network, dispatching chemical messengers known as hormones to regulate nearly every physiological process.
+Your endocrine system acts as the body’s internal messaging network, dispatching chemical messengers known as hormones to regulate nearly every physiological process.
 These hormones travel through the bloodstream, interacting with specific receptors on target cells to elicit precise responses.
 Hair follicles possess a variety of these receptors, making them highly responsive to hormonal directives.
-Androgens, a class of hormones including testosterone and (DHT), are particularly influential in hair growth patterns.
+Androgens, a class of hormones including testosterone and dihydrotestosterone (DHT), are particularly influential in hair growth patterns.

 For instance, in men, high levels of DHT can shorten the anagen phase of scalp hair follicles, leading to miniaturization and eventual hair loss, a condition known as androgenetic alopecia.
 Conversely, androgens are essential for the growth of hair in other body regions.
 In women, hormonal imbalances, such as those seen in polycystic ovary syndrome (PCOS), can also lead to hair thinning on the scalp and increased facial or body hair, underscoring the complex interplay of these biochemical signals.